Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

     _Functions CPU usage_

 1. Going into it, we can see that it's external code that's spending most of it, and that external code might not have any debugging information.
 Also, notice the **WindRandomnesGenerator** function call here.
-It's quite low on the CPU Usage, but I know it's calling external code so this might be the source of error.
+It's quite low on the CPU Usage, but we know it's calling external code so this might be the source of error.

 1. Let's do some more digging by clicking **Create detailed report**: